Tested Cut Out Sugar Cookies Recipe

 - Gradually add the egg mixture to the butter mixture.
 Beat well till combined about a minute.

-- Lower the speed of your mixer to low.
-Gradually in 3 additions, add the flour mixture.
+- On low speed, gradually in 3 additions, add the flour mixture.
 Scrape the bowl well after the last addition and beat slowly until the flour is mixed in.
 At this stage, you'll see chunks of cookie dough.

 - Gather dough into a ball, flatten it and shape it into a disk.TIP: If the dough appears too wet add 1 to 2 tablespoons of flour.

 - Wrap the dough in plastic wrap and refrigerate overnight or for at least 2-4 hours.
 This is great when you don't have time to make the cookies on the same day.Or speed up the process by placing it in the freezer for 30 minutes to an hour.
 Or you can roll out freshly made cookie dough between two sheets of parchment or silicone mats and chill for an hour.
-I don't recommend leaving rolled cookie dough in the fridge for too long (overnight and longer) as it tends to dry out around the edges.
+I don't recommend leaving rolled cookie dough in the fridge for too long (after 12-24 hours it tends to dry out around the edges)

 - If you find that the disk of dough is hard as a rock, don’t panic.
 Quarter the dough.
 Take one piece and microwave it on high for 5-8 seconds to soften it up a little.
 It shouldn't be super soft, just soft enough so you can roll it out, you’ll still need to apply a little bit of pressure.
 Cut up the remaining dough into smaller pieces, and set aside.
 Place microwaved piece between your rolling guides, either between 2 pieces of parchment or if you have a large silicone mat you can use it also ( for the rolling guides you can use two painter's sticks glued together on each side, or two pieces of 1/4 inch wood rods will work great, too).